prekha32/LAPD_ML/README.md

 ## Overview

-This project focuses on analyzing and visualizing crime data from the Los Angeles Police Department (LAPD) using machine learning (ML).
-The objective is to uncover patterns, identify trends, and predict potential crime hotspots to provide actionable insights for improving public safety.
+The "Violent Crime Detection" project utilizes data-driven analysis to enhance public safety by pinpointing areas prone to criminal activity.
+Our goal is to support effective security measures and strengthen community protection.
+Machine Learning, with its advanced predictive capabilities, provides a powerful framework for addressing the complexities of crime hotspot identification and prevention.
+This presentation highlights Machine Learning, which focuses on leveraging predictive modeling and data insights to analyze and forecast crime trends in Los Angeles.
+.

 ---

 ## Problem Statement

 The LAPD crime dataset contains valuable information that can help:
-- Identify spatial and temporal trends in crime data.
-- Classify crime types based on location and time.
-- Predict potential crime-prone areas to assist in resource allocation and prevention.
+- Developed a machine learning model to predict violent crime trends in Los Angeles using LAPD data from 2020–2024.
+Performed comprehensive exploratory data analysis (EDA) to uncover patterns and relationships in the data, guiding feature selection and model design.
+- Build and evaluated models with balanced datasets, achieving 65% accuracy, and highlighted precision and recall metrics for crime prediction..
+- Utilize Microsoft Azure's PostgreSQL server for scalable, secure, and efficient data management.
+.
+Visualized key findings and predictions to provide actionable insights for improving public safety.
 ---

 ## Dataset